digital-work-lab/handbook/docs/20-research/29-publications.md

  <p>Grenier-Ouimet, A., <b>Wagner, G.</b>, Raymond, L., and Paré, G. "Investigating Patients’ Intention to Continue Using Teleconsultation to Anticipate Postcrisis Momentum: Survey Study".
 Journal of Medical Internet Research (JMIR), 22(11), e22081.</p>
  <p>Schryen, G., <b>Wagner, G.</b>, Benlian, A., and Paré, G. "A Knowledge Development Perspective on Literature Reviews: Validation of a New Typology in the IS Field," Communications of the Association for Information Systems (CAIS), 46 (Paper 7), 134–186.</p>
  <p>Yasasin, E., Prester, J., <b>Wagner, G.</b>, and Schryen, G. "Forecasting IT Security Vulnerabilities - An Empirical Analysis," Computers & Security (C&S), 88, 1–23.</p>
- <p>Heinrich, B., Klier, M., Schiller, A., and <b>Wagner, G.</b> "Assessing Data Quality - A Probability-based Metric for Semantic Consistency," Decision Support Systems (DSS), 110, 95-106.</p>
+ <p>Prester, J. and <b>Wagner, G.</b> "Contracting Decisions on Digital Markets for Knowledge Work Services: A Qualitative Systematic Review," in Proceedings of the 42nd International Conference on Information Systems (ICIS 2021), Austin, Texas.</p>
 </div>

 ## 2020